Fajã de Lopo Vaz PRC04FLO

 How to get there

 From the Lajes das Flores City Hall, by the Regional Road 1-2, go on until the sign indicating the detour to Fajã de Lopo Vaz, between kilometres 18 and 19.
 After entering the detour, proceed until the viewpoint at the end of the dead-end road, where one can find the beginning of the trail sign.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

-During the walk, one can see small waterfalls, bird species of the Azores and beautiful examples of endemic flora, as well as some introduced species.
-A revealing aspect of anthropogenic action on this site is its microclimate, reputed as the hottest of Flores Island.
+You can see, during the walk, small waterfalls, bird species of the Azores and beautiful examples of endemic flora, as well as some introduced species.
+A revealing aspect of anthropogenic action on this site is its microclimate, reputed as the hottest of Flores.